Frequently Asked Questions

 Must I audition before coming to the University?

 Though an admission audition is not required, prospective music concentrators are strongly encouraged to submit a CD or tape recording in order to supplement the admission profile.
-All lesson and ensemble auditions are held during orientation and the first few weeks of classes each fall and spring, and are scheduled through the College Music Department.
+All lesson and ensemble auditions are held during orientation and the first few weeks of classes each fall and spring, and are scheduled through the Department of Music.

 How good do I have to be to get lessons?